2018 was an excellent year for new shoe releases and 2019-20 is also shaping up nicely.

 There’re two stacks of foam above the midsole – the first being the Everun topsole and the second is the molded insole on top.
 This setup gives you a great blend of step-in softness and ride efficiency.
 The heel has an offset of 8 mm and the overall package weighs just under 10-ounces.
 That’s good a sweet-spot as any.

-The ISOFIT upper is geared towards providing more comfort than the outgoing version, and it does.
-Soft-touch materials are used all around, and the addition of the sleeve with the ISOFIT update was a much needed feature.
+The ISOFIT upper is designed to provide greater comfort than the outgoing version, and it does.
+Soft-touch materials are used all around, and the addition of the sleeve with the ISOFIT update was a much-needed feature.

 If you’re buying the Guide ISO 2, you’re probably doing so with the hope that you get a supportive running shoe with a firm and cushioned ride.
 And you would have made the right choice, for the Guide is truly supportive yet comfortable.

 The midsole is firm so the medial post isn’t conspicuous.
 It blends in perfectly with the rest of the shoe while doing its job as an additional support element.
 Since the Everun topsole started making its appearance, the Guide has acquired a bit of cushioned responsiveness.

 The interiors are very comfortable, just like the Ride ISO.
 Except that there’re a few extra bits to make the fit more supportive.
 Like a different mesh.
 The inner midfoot gets a structured upper.
 And areas like the ISOFIT straps are reinforced with fused lamination.

 Don’t be scared of the firmer midsole wedge.
 Just treat the Guide as a much firmer version of the Ride – for that’s exactly what it is.

 4) Best max-stability running shoe: the Brooks Beast 18